partials-music/kononotronics/README.md

 I, I ended up in a building
 I ended up in a building where the roof leaks were drowning me

-# chorus
+# prechorus

 all of us, ever homeless
-lunar light
-slowly steeping in an empty cup look up
+slowly sipping the moonlight steeping in our empty cups sitting at a banquet of nothing certain to fill us up

+all of us, foreign exiles
+trying a conversation but you just will not look up trying to understand you but you just interrupt

+struck
+cut
+glut
+abrupt
+erupt
+corrupt
+reconstruct
+interrupt
+flux

+look up

 plenty of nothing to fill us up